abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene.rst

     The RL uses both ``NodeIndex``\es [#nodeindices]_ and ``int64``\s. ``NodeIndex``\es represent
-    the true unique nodes *Identifiers* (*Ids*) while ``int64``\s are used as (internal) indices corresponding to the nodes in the solutions.
+    the true unique nodes *Identifiers* (*Ids*) while ``int64``\s are used as (internal) indices corresponding to the nodes in the solutions [#auxiliary_graph_in_fact]_.
-    As written above, we use internally duplicate nodes to encode routes.
+    As mentioned above, we use internally duplicate nodes to encode routes.
 Basically, we keep all nodes that are not starting or ending
-    depots and for each route (and thus vehicle) we use one node for the starting depot and one node for the ending depot duplicating the initial nodes if needed.
+    depots.
+For each route (and thus vehicle), we use one node for the starting depot and one node for the ending depot duplicating the original nodes if needed.

     An example will clarify our discussion.
     In the next figure, we detail the unique ``NodeIndex`` node ids: